davidrbourke/KCAD/PodsYaml.md

 Used by replica set to know which pods it is responsible for monitoring - a filter.
 Used in many ways in K8s.

+kubectl explain <object>
+e.g. kubectl explain replicaset

+When updating a replica set the pods are not automatically updated, need to delete the pods, or scale down-up.